Business Logo

 • The L Visa

-Serving St Petersburg, FL
+5505 38th AVE North St Petersburg, FL 33710

+The L Visa allows an executive or manager of a foreign company to be transferred to the U.S. entity to continue working as an executive or manager for that entity.
 You must have been employed continuously abroad for one of the past three years by a parent, branch, affiliate or subsidiary preceding your request for an L-1 visa or change of status.
 The majority or substantial stockholder of the U.S. or Foreign corporation can also be an L-1 employee.
 The amount of salary you receive or will receive is not material.

-The qualifying organization needs to have a active presence in the United States.
+The qualifying organization needs to have an active presence in the United States.
 There must be business ties between the foreign corporation and its U.S. entity.
 This determination is based upon the following factors:

 • Common Name